department-of-veterans-affairs/vagov-content/pages/records/reconstructing-military-records.md

 **Please send us any of these documents you may have:**
 - Statements from service medical personnel
-- Certified “buddy” statements or affidavits from fellow service members
+- Certified “buddy” statements or affidavits from fellow service members who witnessed your injury or illness
 -	Military accident and police reports
 -	Examination reports related to employment or insurance
 -	Letters or photographs from your time in the service
--	Military prescription records
+-	Prescription records
--	Photocopies of any service treatment records, or medical reports from any private hospitals, clinics, or doctors who treated you during service or shortly after separation
+-	Photocopies of any service treatment records or medical reports from any private hospitals, clinics, or doctors who treated you during service or shortly after separation

 </li>